bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 All code you can find in this repository: [https://github.com/janczer/substrate-nestjs](https://github.com/janczer/substrate-nestjs)

-That next?
+What next?

 You could take a look of polkadot API: [polkadot-js/api](https://polkadot.js.org/api/start/)

-If you haven't run the node locally you can try this tutorial: [Creating Your First Substrate Chain](https://substrate.dev/docs/en/tutorials/creating-your-first-substrate-chain/)
+If you haven't run the node locally, you can try this tutorial: [Creating Your First Substrate Chain](https://substrate.dev/docs/en/tutorials/creating-your-first-substrate-chain/)

-After that, you can try to write your first contract: [ink!
+After that you can try to write your first contract: [ink!
 Smart Contracts Tutorial](https://substrate.dev/substrate-contracts-workshop/#/)